Engaeyum Eppothum: Critical reception

 On the contrary, Gautaman Bhaskaran of Hindustan Times gave it 2.5 and praised the lead performances, while criticising the screenplay and the plot.

-Remakes

-Following the film's success, the film was remade in Bengali as Bojhena Shey Bojhena, starring Soham Chakraborty, Mimi Chakraborty, Payel Sarkar, and Abir Chatterjee, directed by Raj Chakraborty.
-Sources reported that Bollywood actor Aamir Khan may remake it in Hindi.
-Producer K Manju acquired the Kannada remake rights of the film and it was remade in Kannada as Endendu Ninagagi.

 Awards

 M Saravanan was honoured with an award by the Human Rights Organisation on 18 December at Paramakudi for directing Engeyum Eppodhum with a very relevant social message which is the need of the hour.
 He also secured 50% of votes and was declared as the Best Director of 2011 in the year-end public poll conducted by Oneindia.in for directing Engeyum Eppodhum.
 Anjali secured 35.2% of votes and was declared as the Best Actress of 2011 for her performance in the film.
 Anjali was honoured with the Best Actress Award at V4 Entertainment Awards 2011.
 Ananya was declared as the Best Supporting Actress.